 I grew up in Phoenix, Arizona, and graduated from Stanford University with a degree in English/Creative Writing.
 After five years in the Bay Area, seven years in Seattle, and six years in Claremont, California (meanwhile raising two children), my husband and I happily settled in Boulder, Colorado.
 Though I love to travel, the Western skies always call me home.

-In Boulder, I landed a job at Delicious Living (the consumer magazine for New Hope Network and the Natural Products Expos) in 1998, worked up to the senior food editor role in 2001, and became editor-in-chief in 2012.
+In Boulder, I landed a job at Delicious Living (formerly the consumer magazine for New Hope Network and the Natural Products Expos) in 1998, worked up to the senior food editor role in 2001, and became editor-in-chief in 2012.
 (Visit my LinkedIn profile for more.)
 I can hardly believe how lucky I was to work at the heart of the natural lifestyle industry for so long — the people, products, and passion never fail to inspire me.
 During my tenure I also rode the wave of media reinvention and “digital first” content creation, a fascinating evolution.
 In March 2015, I embarked on a sabbatical to recharge and figure out what’s next.
 (Read my farewell blog here.)
 Now I’m happily running my own business as an editor, writer, and consultant.
-I’m open to new opportunities, so drop me a line if you have ideas!

 Our terrific kids are now adults (see our clan at right).
 I regularly hike in the hills near our home … formerly accompanied by Lucy, the sweetest black Lab in the world (below), who passed away peacefully by our side in February 2016.